Screen recording for communication vs. bug reporting — which do you need?

 Crosscheck is a free Chrome extension and web app that auto-captures console logs, network activity, performance metrics, and user actions alongside screenshots, screen recordings, and instant replays — so developers get the full picture without a single follow-up.

-Loom is a video messaging platform (now owned by Atlassian) built for asynchronous team communication.
-It lets you record your screen and webcam, then instantly share via a link.
-Loom focuses on replacing meetings with short video messages.
+Loom is a video messaging platform owned by Atlassian, built for asynchronous team communication.
+It records your screen and webcam, auto-generates AI transcripts, and shares via instant links — designed to replace meetings with short video messages.
+Loom is a paid product with a limited free tier (25 videos, 5-minute cap, 720p only).

 While both tools offer screen recording, they serve different primary purposes.
 Crosscheck is built for bug reporting with automatic technical context capture, while Loom is designed for general async video communication.